Lisinopril: Pregnancy and breastfeeding

+Animal and human data have revealed evidence of harm to the embryo and teratogenicity associated with ACE inhibitors.

 Interactions

 Dental care

 ACE-inhibitors like lisinopril are considered to be generally safe for people undergoing routine dental care, though the use of lisinopril prior to dental surgery is more controversial, with some dentists recommending discontinuation the morning of the procedure.
 People may present to dental care suspicious of an infected tooth, but the swelling around the mouth may be due to lisinopril-induced angioedema, prompting emergency and medical referral.

 Pharmacology

-Lisinopril is the lysine-analog of enalapril.
+Lisinopril is the lysine-analog of enalaprilat, the active metabolite of enalapril.
 Unlike other ACE inhibitors, it is not a prodrug, is not metabolized by the liver, and is excreted unchanged in the urine.

 Mechanism of action

 Lisinopril is an ACE inhibitor, meaning it blocks the actions of angiotensin-converting enzyme (ACE) in the renin–angiotensin–aldosterone system (RAAS), preventing angiotensin I from being converted to angiotensin II.
 Angiotensin II is a potent direct vasoconstrictor and a stimulator of aldosterone release.
 Reduction in the amount of angiotensin II results in relaxation of the arterioles.
-Reduction in the amount of angiotensin II also reduces the release of aldosterone from the adrenal cortex, which allows the kidney to excrete sodium along with water into the urine, and increases retention of potassium ions.
+Reduction in the amount of angiotensin II also reduces the release of aldosterone from the adrenal cortex, which allows the kidney to excrete sodium along with water into the urine and increases the retention of potassium ions.
 Specifically, this process occurs in the peritubular capillaries of the kidneys in response to a change in Starling forces.
 The inhibition of the RAAS system causes an overall decrease in blood pressure.